bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ### Simple tables and stacked mode

 A bit of additional markup is required on your `<b-table-simple>` body cells when the table is in stacked mode.
-Specifically, BootstrapVue uses a spaecial data attribute to create the cell's heading, of which you can supply to `<b-td>` or `<b-th>` via the `stacked-heading` prop.
+Specifically, BootstrapVue uses a special data attribute to create the cell's heading, of which you can supply to `<b-td>` or `<b-th>` via the `stacked-heading` prop.
 Only plain strings are supported (not HTML markup), as we use the pseudo element `::before` and css `content` property.